Friday, October 31, 2025

 The light is just beginning to enter the forest as I do, so I am hyper-aware of animals commuting home from the night-shift.
 But the only beasties I encounter are the olfactory delights of swine awaiting their slaughter at the abattoir atop the hill, filling every inch of lung with each labored breath.
 Plum blossoms fill the eye, hoof prints of deer in the dew below.

 Most of the day is spent on forestry road, punctuated by brief sections of rip-rap, and fallen-down homes.
 I am certain that Daniel and I had missed this, had stayed on the main road below.
-I do remember the bouldering field of Yuhi-ga-oka, the immense stones as high a three story buildings.
+I do remember the bouldering field of Yuhi-ga-oka, the immense stones as high as three story buildings.
 What follows is probably the longest section of forest trail, which drops steeply down what in the rain must be murder.
 Just beyond at Otani, I realize that we had previously gone really wrong here in 2019, following the forest road straight down to the highway.
-But a smaller road twists upward again, past what must be the home of a trainer of hunting dogs, who bark aggressively in an aural version of the wave.
+But a smaller road twists upward again, past what must be the home of a trainer of hunting dogs, who bark aggressively in an aural version of The Wave.

-Around a few corners, the signage keeps me on the road, but maps show a steep descent down into a broad clear cut valley.
+Around a few corners, the signage keeps me on the road, but maps show a steep descent down into a broad, clear-cut valley.
 I descend around the stumps and corpses of trees, until I notice my GPS indicating the trail is slightly above me to the left.
 I scramble up, and meet the remnants of old trail that escorts me down to Route 311.

 It's a long road walk until a brief respite of forest leads me to the turn-off of Maruyama Senmaida.
 I climb as the road switchbacks up to the handful of small souvenir stalls, and farmhouses, and a massive boulder.
 I cut between the houses along a wonky rock path toward the top of the hill.
 This is my third visit here, but the first in perfect weather.
 It's over a month until the rice will be planted, but even the brownish fields are a marvel of geometry.
 The landscape almost looks shattered.